zanderalbaz/FitnessGuru/README.md

 + Progress Reports

 USER STORIES: (As a… I want… So I can…)
+# TODO: Look through user stories and sory by priority (tiers OR just a strict ordering)

 1. As a Staff, I want to view and update member information so I can verify memberships and process membership transactions.
     1. Task